Location of Skin Deep Laser Clinic

 A: Generally no, but you may experience facial redness for 12-48 hours after the treatment.
 Most people are able to return to normal daily activities immediately after the treatment.
 Application of a breathable camouflage will seal the skin and cover any redness for an immediate return to work.

-Q: How soon after filler injections can I have a Dermapen 3 treatment?
+Q: How soon after filler injections can I have a Microneedling 3 treatment?

-Check with your clinician before proceeding with a Dermapen procedure if you are: Pregnant, using blood thinners, such as warfarin, or if you are susceptible to keloiding skin.
+Check with your clinician before proceeding with a Microneedling procedure if you are: Pregnant, using blood thinners, such as warfarin, or if you are susceptible to keloiding skin.

 Q: Can I tan outside, go to the tanning bed or use self-tanners before and after a treatment?